hal-lab-u-tokyo/OpenBNSL/README.md

 backend tests (Google Test) and frontend tests (pytest) will be run.

 ## Gen Docs
+The documentation is generated using Doxygen for the backend and Sphinx for the frontend.
+To generate the documentation, run the following command:
 ```bash
 ./gen_docs.sh
 ```
-The documentation is generated using Doxygen for the backend and Sphinx for the frontend.
+The generated documentation will be available in the `sphinx/build/html` directory.

 ## Tutorial and Examples
 TBD